vaadin/web-components/packages/vaadin-icon/README.md

 Vaadin components use the Lumo theme by default.

-To use the Material theme, import the correspondent file from the `theme/material` folder.
+To use the Material theme, import the corresponding file from the `theme/material` folder.

 ## Entry points